JessiPolanco/Scripts/README.md

 ![](diagram/VNet.jpg.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ansible directory file may be used to install only certain pieces of it, such as Filebeat.

   [ansible!](ansible)